drbr/euchreSpace/index.md

 [here](https://www.pagat.com/euchre/euchre.html), and about other variations of Bid Euchre [here](https://www.pagat.com/euchre/bideuch.html).

-_Published in memory of John Magiera, Euchre King of the Lake Cottage._
+_Published in memory of John Magiera, Euchre King of the lake cottage._

 # Players